[How To] Detox Safely

 First, you’ll need to contact your primary care physician or a recovery facility.
 They’ll analyze your current level of impairment as well as the severity of your withdrawal symptoms.
 They can also check for the presence of co-occurring psychiatric, medical, or surgical conditions that might require specialized care.

-If an individual has gone through withdrawal several times, and each time presents worsening symptoms, it is even more important they detox in a medically-monitored setting.
+If an individual has gone through withdrawal several times and presents worsening symptoms, it is even more critical they detox in a medically monitored setting.
 Don’t trust unqualified advice or “how-to’s” you might find online.
 It is tempting to do, but you put yourself at serious risk.

-A certified addiction professional will provide the most effective advice and treatment, specific to your history, your situation, and your health needs.
+A certified addiction professional will provide the most useful advice and treatment, specific to your history, situation, and health needs.

-Withdrawal symptoms are the biggest deterrent for recovering addicts.
-Lack of comfortability and intense cravings make it very difficult to commit to the full detoxification process.
-Medical supervision in well can ease the effect of symptoms through carefully administered, non opioid medications, meant to reduce the severity of withdrawal.
+In addition, withdrawal symptoms are the most significant deterrent for recovering addicts.
+Lack of comfortability and intense cravings make it very difficult to commit to the full detox process.
+Medical supervision can also ease symptoms through carefully administered, non-opioid medications, meant to reduce the severity of withdrawal.
 If you detox alone at home, you won’t have access to these potentially life-saving treatments.

-There are various places that offer medically supervised drug detox services.
-You can detox at licensed facility, a residential treatment center, or in a hospital.
-All of these places contain the proper tools, medications, knowledge, and procedures to assist in smart, safe detoxing.
+Various places offer medically supervised drug detox services.
+You can detox at a licensed facility, a residential treatment center, or in a hospital.
+These places contain the proper tools, medications, knowledge, and procedures to assist in smart, safe detoxing.